Transport in Cambodia

-The system of transport in Cambodia, rudimentary at the best of times, was severely damaged in the chaos that engulfed the nation in the latter half of the 20th century.
+The system of transport in Cambodia, was rudimentary in the past, severely damaged in the chaos that engulfed the nation in the latter half of the 20th century.
 The country's weak transport infrastructure hindered emergency relief efforts, exacerbating the logistical issues of procurement of supplies in general and their distribution.
 Cambodia received Soviet technical assistance and equipment to support the maintenance of the transportation network.
+In the last twenty years, however, significant improvements have been made, including an expressway, almost all of the major roads being paved, and two new major international airports - one in Siem Reap and one in Phnom Penh.
+Furthermore, ground has been broken on a canal that will allow cargo to go directly to the ocean, as well as planned new train lines.